 Requirements: Students are required to take 28 semester hours in art, exclusive of the independent learning requirements.
 Students will choose an emphasis in art history or art studio.

-Emphasis in Art History:
+Art History Track

 There is no strict sequence in which art history courses must be taken, although the introductory courses ART 141 and 142 are normally taken first.

 The required courses are: